*As an Amazon Associate, I earn from qualifying purchases.

 Orange and green work well together.
 If you choose the right shade and intensity of orange, the combination doesn’t have to remind you of Halloween.

 Many people who use Hunter Green like it in rich fabrics, such as suede or velour.
-With light orange to set it off, your upholstery will appear quite sumptuous.
+With Orange Ice to set it off, your upholstery will appear quite sumptuous.

 Paint Color Samples